-Explore the key concepts, methods, and applications of single-variable calculus including all topics covered in AP Calculus AB (functions, graphs, and limits, derivatives, integrals, and the Fundamental Theorem of Calculus) as well as additional topics in differential and integral calculus, such as parametric, polar and vector functions, and series.
-Become familiar with concepts, results, and problems expressed in multiple ways including graphically, numerically, analytically, and verbally.
-Use technology to help solve problems, experiment, interpret results, and support your conclusions.
+determine the reasonableness of solutions; and develop an appreciation of calculus as a coherent body of knowledge and topics in differential and integral calculus, such as parametric, polar and vector functions, and series.
+Become familiar with Use technology to help solve problems, experiment, interpret results, and support your conclusions.
 This class earns weighted credit.